strimzi/proposals/063-prometheus-metrics-reporter.md

       key: kafka-metrics-config.yml
 ```

-To enable metric reporters, they will instead use this for example:
+To enable metric reporters, Strimzi users would use a configuration like the following:
 ```
 metricsConfig:
   type: strimziMetricsReporter